Filing tax returns for the deceased

 Who needs to file estate tax returns?

-When a person dies, the administrator of the estate or executor must file several income tax returns and notify the CRA and Service Canada of the death.
+When a person passes away, the administrator of the estate or executor must file several income tax returns and notify the CRA and Service Canada of the death.
 Executors will have to send the government a copy of the death certificate, a complete asset listing at passing, and a copy of the final will and testament highlighting that they are legally allowed to act for the deceased.

 What are the tax returns filed for a deceased individual in Canada?